ilyamusabirov/hci-lambdaprototyping-tutorial/docs/050bandit.md

 # Bot Goes Bandit

 ## Random Prompting
-As a first step let's randomize what we return to user:
+As a first step, let's randomize what we return to a user:

 ```python
 def random_choice1(update: Update, context:CallbackContext) -> None: